Upturn unsubscribed user

 ETF Overview

-The iShares 20+ Year Treasury Bond ETF (TLT) seeks to track the investment results of an index composed of U.S. Treasury bonds with remaining maturities greater than twenty years.
-It provides exposure to the long-term U.S. Treasury market and is generally used for interest rate exposure or as a hedge against equity market downturns.
+The iShares 20+ Year Treasury Bond ETF (TLT) seeks to track the investment results of an index composed of U.S. Treasury bonds with remaining maturities greater than twenty years, providing exposure to the long-term U.S. government bond market.
+It aims to reflect the performance of the long-dated U.S. Treasury bond market by holding a portfolio of these securities.

-BlackRock has extensive experience and expertise in managing fixed-income ETFs, with a dedicated team focused on bond market strategies.
+BlackRock has significant expertise in fixed income management, with dedicated teams focused on bond market strategies and ETF management.

 Investment Objective